khalo-sa/rasa-apple-silicon/README.md

 Most notably, Tensorflow is installed as described in [Apple's official documentation](https://developer.apple.com/metal/tensorflow-plugin/).

 At the time of writing, the only dependency that could neither be  satisfied from Pip nor Anaconda is `tensorflow-text`.
-Therefore, projects that rely on Rasa features utiliing tensorflow-text will not work.
+Therefore, projects that rely on Rasa features utilizing tensorflow-text will not work.

 ## Requirements